AudioKit/AudioKit/Examples/README.md

 When projects get big or complicated enough, we move them to their own repositories:

-* Analog Synth X - polyphonic synthesizer with a very nice user interface
+* [Analog Synth X](https://github.com/AudioKit/AnalogSynthX) - polyphonic synthesizer with a very nice user interface
+* [ROM Player](https://github.com/AudioKit/ROMPlayer) - EXS24, Sound Font, Wave Player
+* [Particles](http://github.com/AudioKit/Particles/) - Metal based audio visualizer (works on devices only, not the simulator)
+* [SamplerDemo](http://github.com/AudioKit/SamplerDemo/) - Demo of the AKSampler for both iOS and macOS
-* Song Processor - adding effects to songs from the device's iTunes Library
+* [Song Processor](http://github.com/AudioKit/SongProcessor) - adding effects to songs from the device's iTunes Library